Transgredi/datacleaningproject/README.md

 * Find only columns with mean and standard deviations.
 Extract those columns into a separate data set and calculate mean value for all cases at the level of activity and subject
 * Assign new column names which are shorter and more "tidy" (details are provided in the CodeBook.md)
 * Write the final data set down into a `aggregate.csv` file

+Details of the tasks are available as comments within the `run_analysis.R` script.